pixincreate/leak-checker/README.md

 - Press `F5` to run the integration test
 - `npm install -g @vscode/vsce`
 - Execute: `vsce package` to export the `Leak Checker` package

+### Quick Note

+I'm new to this and I believe this is not robust and will eat your RAM.
+So use with caution, you've been warned!

 ## Release Notes